tharinduSamare/Multicore_processor_verilog_design/README.md

 3. Go to Assignments -> Settings -> EDA Tool Settings -> Simulation
 4. Select the required test bench. (ex:- register_tb.v) and apply changes.
 5. Go to Tools -> Run Simulation -> RTL Simulation.
-6. Simulation will run and stop after the end of the simulation.
+6. Simulation will start in ModelSim or QuestaSim (as configured in Quartus Prime settings) then run untill the end and stop after at the end of the simulation.

 ### Note:-
 * For the top level simulation [simulation_top.v](https://github.com/tharinduSamare/Multicore_processor_Matrix_multiply_verilog_design/blob/main/simulation_top.v) and [simulation_top_tb.v](https://github.com/tharinduSamare/Multicore_processor_Matrix_multiply_verilog_design/blob/main/simulation_top_tb.v) are used.